HalilDeniz/HalilDeniz/README.md

 ## About Me

-I'm 23 years old.
-I'm a student of cybersecurity and programming.
-Due to my interest in technology and learning, I enjoy working with computers and coding.
+Hello, my name is Halil Ibrahim.
+I'm 23 years old and a high school graduate.
+As I build my career, I'm focusing on developing my skills in the fields of cybersecurity and programming.
+As a blog writer, I publish five articles on my website every week, and on my GitHub account, I share one open-source project per week.
+I am actively working on improving my English skills and also learning German for programming purposes.
 ## Skills

 ### Cybersecurity